 Suhai Yehuza ‘16

-I was very much in love with Reed by the time I narrowed down my list of prospective colleges, but I still wasn’t sure about what to write in my “Why Reed” essay.
+I was very much in love with Reed by the time I narrowed down my list of prospective colleges, but I still wasn’t sure what to write in my “Why Reed” essay.
 “What exactly does Reed want to elicit from me in this essay?”
 I asked myself.
-I had very little idea how to approach the prompt besides the factors that had already influenced my wanting to come here.
+I had very little idea how to approach the prompt, besides the factors that had already influenced my wanting to come here.
 And so I just set out to express myself by integrating those pieces.
-It was particularly difficult for me to make a strong case for why I wanted to be a part of this unique institution because I had not had the chance to visit even though I desperately wanted to.
+It was particularly difficult for me to make a strong case for why I wanted to be a part of this unique institution because I had not had the chance to visit, even though I desperately wanted to.

 Excerpt from Suhai’s Why Reed essay: